conda/conda/news/11679-fix-typeerror.md

 ### Bug fixes

-* Fixed TypeError encountered when log is debug and package JSON cannot be read (#11679)
+* Fixed `TypeError` encountered when logging is set to DEBUG and the package's JSON cannot be read. (#11679)

 ### Deprecations